Economic Cooperation Organization: History

 The Economic Cooperation Organization was the successor organisation of what was the Regional Cooperation for Development (RCD), founded in 1964, which ended activities in 1979.
-In 1985 Iran, Pakistan and Turkey joined to form the ECO.
-By the fall of 1992, the ECO expanded to include seven new members; Afghanistan, Azerbaijan, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan.
-The date of the expansion to its present strength, 28 November, is referred to as "ECO Day".
-The status and power of the ECO is growing.
-However, the organisation faces many challenges.
-Most importantly, the member states are lacking appropriate infrastructure and institutions which the Organization is primarily seeking to develop, to make full use of the available resources in the region and provide sustainable development for the member nations.
+In 1985, Iran, Pakistan and Turkey joined to form the ECO.

+By late 1992, the ECO expanded to include seven new member states: Afghanistan, Azerbaijan, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan.
+The date of this expansion, 28 November, is recognized as "ECO Day".
+The organization continues to address structural challenges, primarily the need to modernize infrastructure and regulatory institutions to utilize regional resources and facilitate sustainable economic growth.

 The Economic Cooperation Organisation Trade Agreement (ECOTA) was signed on 17 July 2003 in Islamabad.
-ECO Trade Promotion Organization (TPO) is a new organization for trade promotion among member states located in Iran (2009).
-Under the agreement reached between ECO members, the common trade market should be established by 2015.
+The ECO Trade Promotion Organization (TPO) was established in Iran in 2009 to promote intra-regional commerce, with member states initially targeting the establishment of a common trade market by 2015.

 Official names

 The official working language of the Economic Cooperation Organization is English.
 The official names of the organization are: